samuelmoorec/dokku-deployment-guide/docs/deploy.md

 This is your go-to guide if you want to deploy you Spring Boot App from start to finish all in one sitting.

 ## NameCheap Domain setup
 For this guide we will be using [NameCheap](https://www.namecheap.com/) to set up our domain.
-The domain we will be using for example purposes will be `exampledomain.com` throughout this documentation we will be using this domain to help you understand how to use your own domain.
+The domain we will be using for example purposes will be `exampledomain.com` throughout this documentation.
+We will be using this domain to help you understand how to use your own domain.

 1. Login / register on [namecheap.com](https://www.namecheap.com/)
 2. Purchase domain ***Note: this can be a $1 domain, it does not have to be expensive***